ck-zhang/px/docs/design/content-addressable-store.md

   * Normalized filesystem tree (bin, lib, include, etc.).
   * Build config hash (e.g. configure flags).

+*Host-only runtimes (`PX_RUNTIME_HOST_ONLY=1`)*

+* Opt-in escape hatch for local/dev use.
+* The CAS entry contains only the runtime header/metadata; the archive bytes are **not** stored in CAS.
+* Runtime bytes are assumed to come from the host path, so CAS immutability/replication guarantees do not apply in this mode.

 **4. `profile`**

 * A *logical env description*.